AmanuelNBekele/portfolio/README.md

 I attended Johnson County Community College (JCCC) for two years then transferred to the University of Missouri-Kansas City (UMKC) to pursue a Bachelor's degree in Computer Science.

-So far in my academic journey, I have taken these classes:
+So far in my academic journey, I have taken these courses:
 - Data Structures
 - Problem Solving and Programming I & II
 - Discrete Structures I & II